Death Comes on Swift Wings

 “What does?”
 Steve asked, sitting on his own.

-“Being inside,” Les said.
-“With that sky out there.”
+“Being inside,” Les continued, “With that sky out there.”

-Steve lay back, looked up at the sagging canvas, and felt the same itch.
+Steve laid back, looked up at the sagging canvas, and felt the same itch.
 “It is a bit of a waste,” he admitted.

 There was a pause.